Om-codex/Om-codex/README.md

   <img height="165" src="https://media.giphy.com/media/M9gbBd9nbDrOTu1Mqx/giphy.gif" />
 </div>

-👨‍💻 <b>About Me</b><br>
+👨‍💻 <span style="font-family: 'Comic Sans MS', cursive, sans-serif;"><b>About Me</b><br></span>
-<b>></b> As an inquisitive BSc.IT student at Smt.
+<b></b> As an inquisitive BSc.IT student at Smt.
 C.H.M.
 College, Ulhasnagar, I am deeply passionate about the fields of Data Science and Machine Learning.
 My focus lies in transforming raw data into actionable insights by developing robust predictive models.
 <br>
-<b>></b> I have a strong foundation in Data Structures & Algorithms, which I leverage in Python to build efficient and scalable solutions.
+<b></b> I have a strong foundation in Data Structures & Algorithms, which I leverage in Python to build efficient and scalable solutions.
 I am driven by a commitment to continuous learning and am eager to contribute my skills to impactful, data-driven projects.
 <br>
-<b>></b> I believe in continuous learning and enjoy contributing to projects that make a difference.
+<b></b> I believe in continuous learning and enjoy contributing to projects that make a difference.

 ---